radtorch/radtorch/radtorch/documentation/docs/pipeline.md

     - _(list)_ list of lists of combinations of window level and widths to be used with WIN and MWIN.In the form of : [[Level,Width], [Level,Width],...].
     - Only 3 combinations are allowed for MWIN (for now). (default=None)

+    **balance_class:**

+    - _(boolen)_ balance classes in train/valid/test subsets.
+Under the hood, oversampling is done for the classes with fewer number of instances. (default=False)

+    **normalize:**

+    - _(str)_ Normalization algorithm applied to data.
+Options: 'default' normalizes data with mean of 0.5 and standard deviation of 0.5, 'auto' normalizes the data using mean and standard deviation calculated from the datasets, 'False' applies no normalization. (default='default')

     **transformations:**

     - _(pytorch transforms list)_ pytroch transforms to be performed on the dataset. (default=Convert to tensor)

     **custom_resize:**
-    - _(int)_ by default, a radtorch pipeline will resize the input images into the default training model input image size as demosntrated in the table shown in radtorch home page.
+    - _(int)_ by default, a radtorch pipeline will resize the input images into the default training model input image size as demonstrated in the table shown below.
 This default size can be changed here if needed.

     **batch_size:**